Secrets (OneRepublic song)

-"Secrets" is the second single released from OneRepublic's second studio album, Waking Up.
+"Secrets" is a song by American pop rock band OneRepublic, released on October 30, 2009 as the second single from their second studio album Waking Up (2009).
 It was released as the first single in Germany and Austria owing to its presence on the soundtrack of Til Schweiger's film Zweiohrküken.
 The movie is the sequel to the film Keinohrhasen, for which "Apologize" was the film soundtrack.
 The song rocketed up the German and Austrian airplay charts.
-The song was released in the United States iTunes Store on November 3, 2010.
+The song was released in the United States iTunes Store on November 3, 2009.
 The song was due for a UK release on April 5, 2011 but was later canceled.
 It was sent to U.S. Top 40/Mainstream radio on June 1, 2010.
 "Secrets" is written in the key of D major.

 Critical reception

-John Hill from About.com rated it with 4.5 stars (out of 5), praising Tedder for bringing nuance to the lyrics.
+John Hill from About.com rated it with 4.5 stars (out of 5), praising OneRepublic frontman Ryan Tedder for bringing nuance to the lyrics.
 Hill writes "The song starts out more like a conversation, but turns into a powerful plea by the time the chorus comes around."
 Hill speculates as to the meaning of this plea but thinks it best that listeners find their own meaning.